bittucreator/Unochat/README.md

-# TooliQ
+# Unochat

-TooliQ is a web application that helps designers and developers convert websites to Figma designs and Next.js code.
+Unochat is now open source! 🎉

+Unochat is an AI chat application designed to provide intelligent and seamless conversational experiences.
+As an open-source project, we welcome contributions and collaboration from the community.

 ## Features

-- Convert websites to Figma designs
-- Convert websites to Next.js code
-- Customize generated code with various options
-- Download generated code as a ZIP file
+- AI-powered chat experience
+- Seamless conversation interface
+- Open-source and community-driven

 ## Getting Started